-Cluster A contains thirteen non-productive wells and one production well (Figure 6).
+Cluster A contains thirteen non-productive wells and one injection well (Figure 6).
 The cluster A wells are mostly located on eastern side of the Brady fault zone, though one is located on the western side (Figure 7).
 Cluster A is most strongly associated with high values for S1 (Figures 4, 5A, 5B, 5C) and relatively low values for S2, S3, and S4).
 The H-matrix (Figure 3) shows that normal, coulomb, td, ts, curve, modeltemp, faultintdense, faultnear, and unitthick are cluster A variables.
 Figure 5A, 5B, and 5C show that contactnear, faultdense, faults, unitthick, and faultnear are the variables that plot near, or in the same quadrant as cluster A. The location of many of the cluster A wells on the east side of the west dipping Brady fault zone, may explain the low values for ts, td, curve, faultnear, and faultintdense.
 These wells penetrate through the west-dipping Brady fault zone at relatively shallow levels, and thus much of their lengths intersect relatively few faults and fault intersections.
-For the cluster A well that is on the west side of the Brady fault zone (Figure 7), this well appears to be too far rest to reach the main strands of the fault zone at less than 750 m depth, the depth cut off for this study.
-Thus it may also penetrate relatively few faults like the rest of cluster A.
+For the cluster A well that is on the west side of the Brady fault zone (Figure 7), this well appears to be too far west to reach the main strands of the fault zone at less than 750 m depth, the depth cut off for this study.
+Thus, it may also penetrate relatively few faults like the rest of cluster A.